hindu-comm/mail_stream_advaita-l/2017/05/Fwd_Rama_and_Krishna/106__Kalyan.md

  jivatva of Rama or Krishna.
 But on the other hand, if somebody quotes similar verses on Shiva and claim Shiva is jiva, it cannot be accepted.
-All that Appayya dikshitar ​​has shown is that, using the above said logic, even Rama or Krishna can be proved to be Jiva.​
+All that Appayya dikshitar has shown is that, using the above said logic, even Rama or Krishna can be proved to be Jiva.
  Regards

  Kalyan